CameronNemo/brillo/doc/man/brillo.1.md

     brillo -k -s "input15::scrolllock" -S 100

 *Note*: LEDs often only take 0 or 1 in raw value (i.e. for off/on).
 In these cases, you can use any non-zero value instead of 100.

-Adjust or retrieve the brightness using a logarithmic scale:

-    brillo -q
-    brillo -q -A 5

 # COPYRIGHT